isc-projects/kea/doc/guide/dhcp4-srv.rst

 Next, the name of the database to hold the reservations must be set;
-this is the name used when the lease database was created (see `??? <#supported-databases>`__ for instructions on how to set up the desired database type).
+this is the name used when the lease database was created (see :ref:`supported-databases` for instructions on how to set up the desired database type):

 ::

    "Dhcp4": { "hosts-database": { "name": "database-name" , ... }, ... }

-If the database is located on a different system than the DHCPv4 server, the database host name must also be specified.
-(Again it should be noted that this configuration may have a severe impact on server performance.)
+If the database is located on a different system than the DHCPv4 server, the database host name must also be specified:

 ::

    "Dhcp4": { "hosts-database": { "host": remote-host-name, ... }, ... }

+(Again, it should be noted that this configuration may have a severe impact on server performance.)

 Normally, the database will be on the same machine as the DHCPv4 server.
 In this case, set the value to the empty string: